alwayswong/100daysofcode/log.md

 # Log

+## **Day 6:** February 12, 2020
+Today's Progress: A ton of work with Plotly.
+Box plots, scatter plots, etc. All sorts of different customizations and graph edits.
+Syntax is more straightforward than pyplot imo

+Thoughts: Defintely the toughest day so far.
+Not only fun but very insightful -- looking forward to more challenges like this :)

 ## **Day 5:** February 11, 2020
 Today's Progress: Analyzed a few different data sets, most notably the BTC price chart pre-current bull market.
 Lots of full little edits on the charts as well as rolling averages which is new to me.